 Resistance bands are a great addition to your home fitness or travel fitness kit

 Elastic exercise bands can provide varying levels of resistance.
-This makes them an excellent strength training alternative to using dumbbells, barbells, or machine weights.
+This makes them an excellent alternative to dumbbells, barbells, or machine weights for strength training.
 They’re a great addition to your home exercise kit.

 I mostly use my resistance bands when I’m traveling.
 They don’t take up any space in my bag, and I can pull them out and use them anywhere.
 My resistance band was one of four workout tools I decided to bring with me when we began our location-independent lifestyle.